pramukap/TM4cware/README.md

 4. Copy and paste one of the default handler functions you see there and replace the function name with that of your handler.

+5. Finally, navigate to the section titled `vector table`.

+6. Inside this section, find the entry for the hardware that you're using to trigger interrupts.

+7. Overwrite the existing entry with the name of your interrupt handler.
+Adding your interrupt handler to this table is important because it is part of how the processor automagically navigates to the handler when the interrupt is received.

 ## Debugging and Troubleshooting Tips
 1. If you get an "Undefined reference to" compilation error after adding a new driver, it's most likely because you haven't added a Makefile target to compile that driver.